microsoft/vscode-docs/docs/editor/accessibility.md

 ![screen reader optimized mode](images/accessibility/screen-reader-mode.png)

-Certain features such as folding, minimap (code overview), and word wrap are disabled when in screen reader mode.
+Certain features such as folding and minimap (code overview) are disabled when in screen reader mode.
 You can control whether VS Code uses screen reader mode with the **Editor: Accessibility Support** setting (`editor.accessibilitySupport`) and the values are `on`, `off`, or the default `auto` to automatically detect a screen reader through querying the platform.

 ## Terminal accessibility